hucancode/hucancode/src/posts/rules-for-a-knight.md

 ---

-In the book [Rules for a Knight](https://en.wikipedia.org/wiki/Rules_for_a_Knight), Ryan Hawke states 20 life lessons Sir Thomas wished to pass along to his decendants.
+In the book [Rules for a Knight](https://en.wikipedia.org/wiki/Rules_for_a_Knight), Ryan Hawke states life lessons Sir Thomas wished to pass along to his decendants.

 The book serves as a blueprint of civilized growth and self-improvement.
 I hope these lessons benefit you as much as it does to me.

-## 20 rules for a Knight
+Here is the 20 rules for a Knight.

 ### 1. Solitude